-Pipe insulation, as noted earlier, can be quite cheap, perhaps 50 center per linear foot.
+Pipe insulation, as noted earlier, can be relatively cheap, perhaps 50 centers per linear foot.

-An attic insulation installer may charge, on average, $70 an hour.
-If electrical work needs to be done for safe insulation around cables or junction boxes, figure about $85 an hour.
+On average, an attic insulation installer may charge $70 an hour.
+If electrical work needs to be done for safe insulation around cables or junction boxes, you may expect to pay $80 an hour.

-To hire someone to clean gutters and downspouts , the average can range from $118 to $225.
-An HVAC inspection might cost $300 and up, while a new system could cost between $5,000 and $10,000, depending upon the size of the home, among other factors.
+To hire someone to clean gutters and downspouts, you may pay an average of $119 to $227.
+An HVAC inspection might cost $325 and up, while the cost to replace an HVAC system could run between $5,000 and $10,000, depending upon the size of the home, among other factors.

-There are websites, such as the ones we’ve cited, that allow a homeowner to enter a ZIP code and get an estimate of what a winterizing activity may cost.
-To get an exact price, it makes sense to get quotes from local professionals.
+Additionally, there are websites that allow a homeowner to enter a ZIP code and get an estimate of what a winterizing activity may cost.
+It makes sense to get quotes from local professionals to get an exact price.

 Financing Winterization Projects

 Some people pay for their home winterization costs out of pocket, while others may decide to get a home improvement loan.
-If you’re leaning toward a loan, it can make sense to compare a home equity line of credit and a personal loan.
+If you’re leaning toward a loan, comparing a home equity line of credit (HELOC) and a personal loan can make sense.

-A HELOC uses the home as collateral, so for this to be an option, there needs to be enough equity in the property to borrow against it.
-If there is, and the loan amount needed is large, then it could make sense to apply for a HELOC.
+A HELOC uses your home as collateral; for this to be an option, there needs to be enough equity in the property to borrow against it.
+If there is, and the loan amount required is large, it could make sense to apply for a HELOC.

 So if winterizing is coupled with indoor projects done through the cold season, for example, this might be a practical solution.
 In some cases, interest payments could be tax-deductible.

-A personal loan can make sense for recent homebuyers who haven’t built up enough equity or for people who are planning smaller projects.
+A personal loan can make sense for recent homebuyers who haven’t built enough equity or for people planning smaller projects.
 Home winterization often fits into this category.

-Applying for and receiving money from an unsecured personal loan is typically much faster than with a HELOC, in part because no appraisal is required for the loan.
+Applying for and receiving money from an unsecured personal loan is typically much faster than with a HELOC, partly because no appraisal is required for the loan.

-Having a great credit score and cash flow can help a borrower get approved or receive better loan terms.
+Having an excellent credit score and cash flow can help a borrower get approved or receive better loan terms.

-If taking out a personal loan for home winterization projects makes sense, then here’s more about the fixed-rate unsecured personal loans offered by SoFi:
+If taking out a home improvement loan for home winterization projects makes sense, then here’s more about the fixed-rate unsecured personal loans offered by SoFi:

-• Personal loans are fee-free, meaning no origination fees and no prepayment penalties.
+• Personal loans have no origination fees and no prepayment penalties.

 • Applying online can be quick and easy.